 Many nootropics function by influencing the levels of neurotransmitters in the brain, such as dopamine, acetylcholine, and serotonin.

-For example, L-theanine is a nootropic found in green tea that influences neurotransmitters like GABA, dopamine, and serotonin, which promotes relaxation, better mood, and focus.
+For example, L-theanine is a nootropic found in green tea that influences neurotransmitters like GABA, dopamine, and serotonin.
+As a result, it can promote relaxation, improve mood, and boost focus.

 Besides influencing neurotransmitter levels, nootropics support cognitive function by: